Cincinnati-Design-LAB/architour/src/content/buildings/8451dunnhumby.md

 architect: Gensler
 contractor: Turner Construction
 original_function: Office building and parking garage with street level retail
-significance: >-
-  The building is the North American headquarters of the London-based company.
-  Majority interest in the company was recently acquired by The Kroger Company.
 unique_features: >-
   The office space is centered around a cascading lightwell or "cavern" that is designed to continue to the street when 84.51 expands into the parking garage in the future.
 ---

+The building is the North American headquarters of the London-based company.
+Majority interest in the company was recently acquired by The Kroger Company.